Everything You Need to Know About Skylights

 How Much Does It Cost to Build a Skylight?

-The cost of a quality skylight will start at roughly £700 and then rise in price from there according to complexity and size.
-One which opens electronically for ventilation is significantly more expensive, starting at around £1200, and a walk-on unit begins at roughly £1000.
+The cost of a quality skylight will start at roughly £700 and then rise in price according to complexity and size.
+One that opens electronically for ventilation is significantly more expensive, starting at around £1200, and a walk-on unit begins at roughly £1000.

 Skylights